Cellular-Semantics/whole_mouse_brain_ontology/README.md

+***WARNING: This draft ontology is based on out-date analysis and so should not be used except as a reference for design patterns potentially of use in future verions.***

 # Whole Mouse Brain Ontology

 The Whole Mouse Brain Ontology project constructs a data-driven cell-type ontology of the mouse brain.
 This project utilizes [high-resolution transcriptomic and spatial atlas of cell types in the whole mouse brain](https://doi.org/10.1101/2023.03.06.531121) to build a comprehensive understanding of the molecular and cellular diversity within the mouse brain.